Relationship Disclosure Information

 Risks Associated with Real Property

-All real property investments are subject to elements of damage and destruction such as fire, flood, and casualty as a result of natural disasters, criminal acts, or negligence that may result in significant losses for your investment holdings.
+All real property investments are subject to elements of damage and destruction such as fire, flood, and casualty because of natural disasters, criminal acts, or negligence that may result in significant losses for your investment holdings.

-Early stage companies are companies seeking to grow and/or expand that may or may not currently be generating revenue and/or be cashflow positive.
-Such companies have a high risk of failure which can result from numerous factors including inability to raise sufficient funds to carryout the business plan, failure to secure clients and/or sales, failure by the senior management and/or staff to effectively implement the business plan, market risk including competition from third parties, regulatory risk including inability to obtain necessary licenses or permits, and technological risk including intellectual property disputes and obsolesce of or problems with exising technologies.
+Early-stage companies are companies seeking to grow and/or expand that may or may not currently be generating revenue and/or be cashflow positive.
+Such companies have a high risk of failure which can result from numerous factors including inability to raise sufficient funds to the business plan, failure to secure clients and/or sales, failure by the senior management and/or staff to effectively implement the business plan, market risk including competition from third parties, regulatory risk including inability to obtain necessary licenses or permits, and technological risk including intellectual property disputes and obsolesce of or problems with existing technologies.

 The risks highlighted above are not conclusive.
 Risk disclosures specific for each offering are reviewed by Startly and are presented within the offering documents for the issuance.